 Regulatory Compliance

 Since the 2008 financial crisis, regulatory compliance in the banking industry has increased significantly.
-Some of the major regulations that banks have to comply with include Basel III, the Dodd-Frank Act, Current Expected Credit Loss (CECL), and the Allowance for Loan and Lease Losses (ALLL).
+Some significant regulations banks must comply with include Basel III, the Dodd-Frank Act, Current Expected Credit Loss (CECL), and the Allowance for Loan and Lease Losses (ALLL).
 Complying with these regulations takes more time and resources from the banks.
 These complex compliance rules are pressuring traditional financial institutions to act with greater responsibility and honesty in their lending practices.

 External Threats